ifBars/ScheduleLua-Docs/docs/api/ui/custom-ui.md

         if noteContent and noteContent ~= "" then
             -- Check if Registry is ready before saving if IsRegistryReady() then
-                -- Save the note to the Registry SetValue("playerNote", noteContent)
+                -- Save the note to the Registry once implemented ShowNotification("Note saved!")
-                ShowNotification("Note saved!")
             else
                 ShowNotification("Registry not ready, cannot save note.")